WaleedAlromaema/MovieCatalogueRestAPI/readme.md

 ![alt postMovie](postMovie.png)

-The same applied for The rest of API List of ACtors and Directors.
+The same applied for The rest of API List of Actors and Directors.